Where my thinking is right now

 Where's the line on knowledge ownership?
 The NIL analogy (Name, Image, Likeness for knowledge workers) is provocative but underdeveloped.
 Employment agreements, IP clauses, collective bargaining around AI terms—this is a real legal and labor frontier.
 I don't know enough about the legal landscape to take a strong position yet.

 Is the chatbot interface really dying?
 I said "chatbots are command prompts" and the interface will evolve.
 But every AI company is still shipping chat interfaces.
 Am I wrong, or just early?
-The second brain model (no UI, just files) is one answer.
-"AI generates interfaces on demand for 48 seconds" is another.
-Neither is mainstream.

 Does the token pricing gap permanently favor personal AI?
-If consumer plans stay at unlimited/flat-rate while enterprise pricing stays per-token with governance overhead, the consumerization gap doesn't close—it widens with every capability improvement.
+If consumer plans stay unlimited/flat-rate while enterprise pricing stays per-token with governance overhead, the consumerization gap doesn't close—it widens with every capability improvement.
 Is there a plausible path where enterprise token economics catch up?

 Scratchpad